matloff/TidyverseSkeptic/README.md

 base-R example is **aggregate()**, not **tapply()**.
-The complexity of **aggregate()** function makes for an unfair comparison, a straw man; **tapply()** is much simpler, and perfect for R beginners, and thus the proper comparison as the title of the talk seems to agree).(
+The complexity of **aggregate()** function makes for an unfair comparison, a straw man; **tapply()** is much simpler, and perfect for R beginners, and thus the proper comparison as the title of the talk seems to agree.

 Below is an example from the Peng talk, using the built-in R dataset **airquality**.
 We find the mean ozone level by month: